hsgweon/pipits/README.md

 - If you only have a Windows machine, we recommend installing VirtualBox (free) and run Ubuntu 16.04.

-- If you have recently installed Anaconda or Miniconda, then you may have changed your default PYTHON to PYTHON3.
-If the test run fails, then please reinstall NUMPY by typing "pip install numpy"
+- PIPITS runs on PYTHON2.
+If you recently installed Anaconda/Miniconda with PYTHON3, then you will need to create a conda environment with python2.
+See below.

 # 1. Setting up PIPITS